p4prabhu/LangChain-FinanceGPT/README.md

 - **Persistent Index**: Saves the FAISS index locally for reuse without reprocessing the URLs.
 - **Environment Security**: Includes a `.gitignore` file to exclude sensitive `.env` files from being pushed to GitHub.

+### Prerequisites

+- **Python 3.8 or higher**: Ensure you have Python installed on your system.
+[Download Python here](https://www.python.org/downloads/) if not already installed.
+- **OpenAI API Key**: Obtain an API key by signing up at [OpenAI](https://openai.com/).
+This key will be required for the application to function.